Complete ID Identity Theft Protection Review

 • Underwhelming Mobile Experience

-For Executive Members, Complete ID costs $8.99 per month; for Gold Star and Business + members, it’s $13.99 per month.
+At last check, for Executive Members, Complete ID cost $8.99 per month; for Gold Star and Business + members, it was $13.99 per month.
 Either way — it’s pretty reasonable considering what you get.
 And if you want a more detailed description, have a look at our Complete ID pricing breakdown here.

-It’s worth pointing out a basic Costco membership is $60 annually.
-So after getting out the old calculator (what?
-We’re writers, not math people) we found the real cost of a membership is closer to $18 per month.
+It’s worth pointing out a basic Costco membership is $65 annually.
+So doing the math, we found the real cost of a membership was a little more than $18 per month.
 If you’re never going to use your Costco membership for anything but access to Complete ID, you might consider other feature-packed options in that price range.
 But if you’re a Costco regular, this is one of the cheaper ID theft protection services we’ve seen.

 Complete ID Pricing